It taught me things that I was not aware that a peer mentor had to do... It is an in-depth study of what becoming a peer mentor means.

 Certification Course

-• An online peer mentor training leading to peer mentor certification
+Brief Overview: Students will engage in an online peer mentor training leading to national peer mentor certification through Eduology that includes:

-• 8-hour online, asynchronous course - begin any time
+• An 8-hour online, asynchronous course - begin any time

-• 14 short units with readings, videos, activities, and practice scenarios
+• 14 short units with readings, videos, activities, practice scenarios,

 • Topics aligned with the College Reading and Language Association (CRLA)’s recommendations under their Level 1 mentor training certification.
 Course activities can be completed in-time in groups to meet CRLA requirements